rbanffy/appengine-fixture-loader/README.rst

     loaded_data = load_fixture('tests/persons.json', kind = Person)

 In our example, `loaded_data` will contain a list of already persisted Person models you can then manipulate and persist again.

+The `__id__` attribute, when defined, will save the object with that given id.
+In our case, the key to the first object defined will be a `ndb.Key('Person', 'jdoe')`.
+The key may be defined on an object by object base - where the `__id__` parameter is omitted, an automatic id will be generated - the key to the second one will be something like `ndb.Key('Person', 1)`.

 Multi-kind loads
 ----------------